Ciudad Obregón: Nainari Lagoon

 The "Nainari Lagoon" with a 2 km perimeter is located at the western city limits between Guerrero and Padre Eusebio Kino avenues.
-It's grounds are used for outdoor sports including an outdoor public gym.
+Its grounds are used for outdoor sports including an outdoor public gym.
 The lagoon's two piers are a focal point for aquatic activities like skiing, sailing and canoeing being the site for triathlons, marathons, and bicycle races.
 There are many coconut and snack stands on the lagoon boardwalk where you can find fresh coconuts and other fruits such as "mango con chile" and restaurants.

 The Nainari Lagoon is manmade, it was built in 1956 as one of the achievements of City Mayor Rene Gandara, who opened the hydraulic gates to fill the reservoir.
 Before, it was a lagoon region where there was duck hunting and rice was grown.

 The Nainari Lagoon is a tourist attraction that has a small boardwalk and a boat dock.

 Water is constantly circulating as it is connected to one of the main canals in the irrigation district, the Lower Canal (el Canal Bajo).

 The Lagoon has been in recent years better taken care of and upgraded by the local authorities.
 There is now a small garden with a bronze statue of a discobolus (discus thrower) by the Ostimuri Park entrance.
 Right next to the lagoon there is a sports complex with an Olympic size swimming pool and many types of sport courts such as tennis, basketball, soccer, and fronton.